IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/energy_detector.md

 !!! picture inline end
     ![Header](https://srendi.de/wp-content/uploads/2021/04/Energy-Detector.png){ align=right }

-The energy detector can detect energy flow and acts as an resistor.
-You can define the max flow rate to use it as an resistor.
+The energy detector can detect energy flow and acts as a resistor.
+You can define the max flow rate to use it as a resistor.

 !!! bug
     The energy detector does not work on versions below 0.4.5b.